alirezanaeimi83/it-resources/Documentation/Checklist/PC-Setup.md

 Service Summary:
 -------------------------
 • Removed bloatware that can cause system slowdown and delivers advertisement.*
-• Windows updated to latest version avaliable for this unit (Version 1809).
+• Windows updated to latest version available for this unit (Version 1809).
 • Drivers updated to latest version provided by manufacture:
 --- BIOS, Graphics, Network, Audio.
 • Installed requested software: